tidymodels/tidymodels.org/learn/work/tune-svm/index.html.md

 toc: true
 toc-depth: 2
 include-after-body: ../../../resources.html
+r-packages:
+  - tidymodels
+  - mlbench
+  - kernlab
+  - future
 ---

 ## Introduction

-To use code in this article,  you will need to install the following packages: kernlab, mlbench, and tidymodels.
+To use code in this article,  you will need to install the following packages: future, kernlab, mlbench, and tidymodels.

 This article demonstrates how to tune a model using grid search.
 Many models have **hyperparameters** that can't be learned directly from a single data set when training the model.
 Instead, we can train many models in a grid of possible hyperparameter values and see which ones turn out best.